 Alison holds a Master’s in Public Administration focused on public and non-profit management from NYU’s Robert F. Wagner School of Public Service and a Bachelor of Arts in Sociology from Tufts University.
 Alison lives in Seattle, WA with her husband and two daughters.

-lead program officer, Opportunity Youth Initiative
+senior program officer, Opportunity Youth Initiative

 Ellen is a lead program officer at the Schultz Family Foundation, created by Sheri and Howard Schultz, executive chairman of Starbucks Coffee Company.